 Why you’ll love it

 - Life can get busy, and most weekdays we want to be able to throw together dinner, feed our families, clean up, and get on with other activities.
 Well, this is where easy recipes like this chicken one come in.
-It’s ready in about 30 minutes!
+It cooks in just 30 minutes!

-- The cooking happens in one pan, meaning less clean up!
+- The cooking happens in one pan, meaning less cleanup!
+Similar to this One-Pan Tandoori Chicken Tikka recipe.

 Ingredient Notes: